E2open Parent Holdings Inc. (ETWO) Stock: A Value Analysis

 Credit Suisse gave a rating of “Underperform” to ETWO, setting the target price at $5.50 in the report published on September 23rd of the previous year.

-Volatility was left at 3.17%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares sank -8.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.39% upper at present.
+Volatility was left at 3.48%, however, over the last 30 days, the volatility rate increased by 4.63%, as shares sank -13.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.45% lower at present.

-During the last 5 trading sessions, ETWO rose by +0.98%, which changed the moving average for the period of 200-days by -16.55% in comparison to the 20-day moving average, which settled at $6.43.
-In addition, E2open Parent Holdings Inc. saw 5.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ETWO fell by -9.84%, which changed the moving average for the period of 200-days by -30.04% in comparison to the 20-day moving average, which settled at $6.23.
+In addition, E2open Parent Holdings Inc. saw -4.77% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Hantman Peter, the Chief Operating Officer of E2open Parent Holdings Inc., sale 60,586 shares at $7.01 during a trade that took place back on Feb 02, which means that Hantman Peter is holding 166,195 shares at $424,799 based on the most recent closing price.
+Farlekas Michael, the Chief Executive Officer of E2open Parent Holdings Inc., sale 13,000 shares at $6.55 during a trade that took place back on Feb 06, which means that Farlekas Michael is holding 243,478 shares at $85,123 based on the most recent closing price.

 Stock Fundamentals for ETWO